Accords-Library/watch.accords-library.com/README.md

 ```

 ## YouTube
 Add the videos IDs or URLs to archive in `youtube/batchfile.txt`
 Use the extension `get Cookies.txt` on your Browser to retrieve credentials that yt-dlp can use to bypass age restrictions.
 Possibly use a burner account.
+Then place that `cookies.txt` in the `youtube` folder
 Then run
 ```bash
 ./download.sh